 Well there has been a lot in the press of late on sportswomen hasn’t there?
 I mean, obviously there’s been all the articles about the Winter Olympics, those halcyon days when Putin invited all, even the gay people (so long as they didn’t touch the children – his words, definitely not mine), into the sunny seaside town of Sochi to host a celebration of snowy sports.
 However, that’s not what i’m talking about today.
 Instead i’m referring to the odd smattering of articles popping up in the press recently involving women in sport with no mention of any actual currently happening sport.
-Whether it’s The Times and they’re piece on Becky Adlington OBE and whether she has had her nose surgically altered, Laurie Penny’s reactionary open letter to Adlington in the Guardian or the truly bizarre offering by Kevin Eason on how curling is bringing sexy back, to name a few, the focus of these articles seem less about the actual sport and more about the faces.
+Whether it’s The Times and their piece on Becky Adlington OBE and whether she has had her nose surgically altered, Laurie Penny’s reactionary open letter to Adlington in the Guardian or the truly bizarre offering by Kevin Eason on how curling is bringing sexy back, to name a few, the focus of these articles seem less about the actual sport and more about the faces.
 (If you can’t access the Kevin Eason article I will send you the transcript as this has to be read to be believed)

-All these articles are discussing important topics and highlighting the ever increasing issue the media perpetuates of the perfection of a woman’s image well over any of her achievements.
-The bullying Adlington has experienced over her looks by social media and the press is a heartbreaking example of this, picking on a young woman who has done nothing wrong other than earn publicity for being the most successful british swimmer ever.
+Many of these articles are discussing important topics and highlighting the ever increasing issue the media perpetuates of the perfection of a woman’s image well over any of her achievements.
+The bullying Adlington has experienced over her looks by social media and the press is a heartbreaking example of this, picking on a young woman who has done nothing wrong other than earn publicity for being the most successful British swimmer ever.
 It’s an issue that needs to be discussed, highlighted and acted upon.
 With the likes of Twitter and The Daily Mail Online allowing society’s lowest lifeforms to have access to celebrities and have public opinions is making this world a harsher one for any young woman.

 However, for all that I completely agree with the above, I am beginning to worry that the world of women’s sport is being forced away from actual game play and instead shoehorned by the media into the world of image and beauty.
 It feels a bit like the packaged product of women’s sport has baffled most media moguls so has been given the USP of being about the women themselves and not their on pitch/pool/field/track/slope (you get the picture) ability, sold instead under the title ‘women’s issues’ as to not mix with the male dominated area of sport.
 The problem of image, beauty and the need to conform is definitely an area that affects women more than men in the media and I strongly feel that this is increasingly the space sportswomen are being pushed into.
 I’m not saying male athletes don’t get mocked for their looks, but its not news for the media as men have their sport.
 I can’t for the life of me imagine the Telegraph running a heartfelt piece on Wayne Rooney and how the pressure to not be bald drove him to have new hair stapled to his head.
 Yes it was reported on, yes there was a lot of teasing, but that was that, he’s been left to play football.